willbidstrup/yabp/devnotes.md

 ## Part 0

 I successfully checked my Python installation (v3.8.5) and set up a virtual environment in my local folder for development.

-I also put this folder in my .gitignore.
+python3 -m venv /path/to/new/virtual/environment

 To **activate** the Dev environment I see to run

-$ source /Users/williambidstrup/Documents/GitHub/yabp/Game/bin/activate
+$ source /Users/williambidstrup/Documents/GitHub/yabp/game_dev/bin/activate

 To **deactivate** I run